sandraschi/mcp-studio/CONTRIBUTING.md

 ## 🎯 Project Overview

-**MCP Studio** is Mission Control for the MCP ecosystem - a comprehensive web-based management platform for MCP servers.
+**MCP Studio** is Mission Control for the MCP Zoo 🦁🐘🦒 - a comprehensive web-based management platform for MCP servers.
 It features:

 - 🔧 **MCP Server** (FastMCP 2.11)
 - 🌐 **Web Interface** (React + FastAPI)